fusion809/fusion809.github.io-old/_posts/2015-11-26-bash-scripting-and-the-command-line-an-introduction-for-sabayon-users.md

 ```

 # Terminal Emulators
-Terminal emulators (TEs) for Sabayon include tty1-tty6, the whole-screen virtual terminals managed by the getty Unix command (which are started with <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>Fn</kbd> with n ranging from 1 to 6) and various graphical TEs (<abbr title="Graphical Terminal Emulators">GTEs</abbr>; that is, TE windows running within a graphical user interface) including GNOME Terminal, Konsole and LXTerminal.
+Terminal emulators (TEs) for Sabayon include tty1-tty6, the whole-screen virtual terminals managed by the getty Unix command[^7] and various graphical TEs (<abbr title="Graphical Terminal Emulators">GTEs</abbr>; that is, TE windows running within a graphical user interface) including GNOME Terminal, Konsole and LXTerminal.
 Most of these graphical TEs are found in the "x11-terms" category in the [Portage Tree](https://packages.gentoo.org/categories/x11-terms), [Gentoo Portage Overlays](http://gpo.zugaina.org/x11-terms/) and [Entropy Store](https://packages.sabayon.org/category/x11-terms), although there are exceptions, the most notable one being Konsole (which is in the kde-apps category).
 You can list all programs in this category by issuing the command:
 {% include coder.html line1='eix -C -c "x11-terms"' %}

 The following section will involve me comparing the various graphical terminal emulators I have any real experience with.